1536

 For the Almeida:

-As Associate Fight Director: House of Shades; Hamlet (also at Park Avenue Armory, New York).
+As Associate Fight Director: House of Shades; Hamlet (also Park Avenue Armory, New York).

 Theatre includes:

-As Fight Director: Natasha, Pierre & The Great Comet of 1812; Fear of 13 (Donmar Warehouse); The Other Place; Coriolanus (National Theatre); 101 Dalmatians (UK tour); £1 Thursdays (Finborough Theatre); Dick Whittington (Queen’s Theatre Hornchurch); Gunpowder Plot (Tower of London); Candida (Orange Tree Theatre); The Omission of the Family Coleman (Theatre Royal Bath); Nothello (Belgrade Theatre).
+As Fight Director: Macbeth (Shakespeare’s Globe); Natasha, Pierre & The Great Comet of 1812; Fear of 13 (Donmar Warehouse); The Other Place; Coriolanus (National Theatre); Macbeth (Lyric Hammersmith); 101 Dalmatians; Tambo & Bones (UK tour); £1 Thursdays (Finborough Theatre); Dick Whittington (Queen’s Theatre Hornchurch); Gunpowder Plot (Tower of London); Candida (Orange Tree Theatre); The Omission of the Family Coleman (Theatre Royal Bath).

 Film includes: